• About

 3. Substitute 2 cans of chickpeas (15-ounce cans) for 1 cup of dried chickpeas.
 Because canned chickpeas are already cooked, just drain the chickpeas.
 Boil for 5 minutes in water with ½ tablespoon of ground cumin.
 Then squeeze ½ a lime on top.

 4. Use Calrose rice, Egyptian rice, or Japanese short-grain rice for this recipe.
-If using medium or long-grain rice, the water ratio will need to be adjusted.
+If using medium or long-grain rice, add an extra cup of water.

 6. The nutrition facts do not factor in the oil from frying the onions.

 7. Tomato passata is like tomato sauce.
 It's strained blended tomatoes.
 Instead of making homemade passata, you can use canned passata.
-Substitute a 24 ounce bottle for fresh tomatoes.
+Substitute a 24 ounce bottle for 2 ¼ lbs fresh tomatoes.

 Nutrition